Liar Liar

 Review:

-Feng Shui Fever, a 15-minute romp by Denver’s Nicolette Vajtay leads off, a near farcical jolt that would satisfy any aficionado of Christopher Durang’s or Neil Simon’s plays.
-In it a distraught writer (Elizabeth Kahn) faces down her own anonymity with a frenzied search for “chi” and other New Age solutions to realign herself with the universe and facilitate a career and personal rebirth.
+Feng Shui Fever, a 15-minute romp by Denver’s Nicolette Vajtay leads off a near farcical jolt that would satisfy any aficionado of Christopher Durang’s or Neil Simon’s plays.
+In it, a distraught writer (Elizabeth Kahn) faces down her anonymity with a frenzied search for “chi” and other New Age solutions to realign herself with the universe and facilitate a career and personal rebirth.
 Happily, and in ways only found in romantic comedy, it works.”
 Posted by Terry Gibson

 To Elliot